wazuh/wazuh-documentation/source/installation-guide/virtual-machine.rst

     Before connecting any of the Wazuh agents, change the VM's network interface type from NAT (the factory default) to bridge for communication with your network.
 By default, the VM will try to get an IP address from your network's DHCP server.
 Alternatively, you can set a static IP address by configuring the proper network files on the CentOS operating system that the virtual machine is based on.

-4. You can start and stop wazuh-manager, wazuh-api, elasticsearch, logstash, and kibana with the 'systemctl' command.
+4. You can start and stop wazuh-manager, wazuh-api, elasticsearch, filebeat, and kibana with the 'systemctl' command.
 For example:

   .. code-block:: console

     # systemctl restart wazuh-manager
     # systemctl restart wazuh-api
     # systemctl stop elasticsearch
-    # systemctl start logstash
+    # systemctl start filebeat
     # systemctl status kibana

 5. In order to connect to the Kibana web user interface, login with https://OVA_IP_ADDRESS (where ``OVA_IP_ADDRESS`` is your system IP).